Grix

 Gutters

-Gutters makes you able to separate the columns with a bigger gap than the original-one.
+Gutters makes you able to separate the columns with a bigger gap than the

-Again, using our breakpoints, you can
+Again, using our breakpoints, you can change the gutter size depending on the screensize.

-change the gutter size depending on the screensize.
 The basic gap is 0.25rem.

 Class name | Size |